richardkorneisel/intro-to-python/readme.md

 ### What is Python?

 Python is a high-level, general purpose programming language created by Guido van Rossum in 1991.
-It is the fifth most used programming language behind Java, C, C++, and C#.
+It is the [2nd](https://www.codingdojo.com/blog/7-most-in-demand-programming-languages-of-2018/) most used programming language behind Java, C, C++, and C#.
 Python can be used for data science, devops, or general purpose programming.
 In this class, we will be using it as a server-side "back-end" programming language.

 Python has a couple attributes that make it unique: